 First impressions are crucial in relationships.
 When sending emails, you only get one chance to get this impression right -- and best way to make it a good one is to optimize your email subject line.
 Research shows that "secrets" is the most clicked word in lead nurturing subject lines, so testing to find out what works for your audience is key to getting your email recipients to click through to all the good stuff on your website.

 Try to get your audience engaged from the get-go, but don't trick them into it.
 Naturally, we can sometimes be drawn to scandalous headlines and hyperbolic messaging, but if the contents of the email don't live up to the expectation that’s set in the subject line, you're going to do more damage than good.
 Positioning your email’s content as something of value and interest is the best way to draw your audience in.
-Free tools like the Subject Line Checker from Litmus will help you gauge which email subject lines will be more successful.
+Free tools like this Subject Line previewer from Email Tool Tester will help you gauge which email subject lines will be more successful.